areaDetector/ADViewers/docs/ADViewers/ImageJ_EPICS_NTNDA_Viewer.rst

    don't the most likely problem is a firewall.
 -  Press the Start button to begin displaying images.

 The control window for EPICS_NTNDA_Viewer is shown below.
+The channel name can be entered manually, or can be set before running ImageJ with the environment variable EPICS_NTNDA_VIEWER_CHANNELNAME.
+If the environment variable is not set then the channel name will be automatically restored from a settings file the next time the plugin is run.
 The array dimensions and the number of frames per second actually being displayed by ImageJ is shown.
-There is a status window that shows whether the EPICS PVs are connected and the number of arrays received since the last update, which is every 2 seconds.
+There is a status window that shows whether the EPICS PVs are connected and the number of arrays received since the last status update, which is every 2 seconds.

 Press the Snap button to make a copy of the current frame in a new window.
 ImageJ can then be used to process, annotate, etc. that image.